AurelioNaufal/CK-Detect/README.md

 This repository contains the code and datasets for **CK-Detect**, a compression-based framework for detecting AI-generated text.
 CK-Detect combines two Kolmogorov-complexity signals — rewrite-conditioned and corpus-conditioned — into a unified logistic regression classifier.

-This is a minimal, method-only release: just the three method scripts and the feature code they share, so the method can be run and inspected directly.
-It does not include the baseline reproductions (RoBERTa, Raidar, Fast-DetectGPT, Binoculars, etc.) or the paper's ablation/reproduction tooling — see the paper for those results.

 ## Overview

 CK-Detect uses two complementary signals: